A 95% LTV mortgage allows you to borrow up to 95% of your property value, so you just need a 5% deposit.

 Our content is regularly reviewed by a team of our expert writers and our services are provided at no cost to you.
 Learn more about partnership content and how we make our money.

-A 95% mortgage is where you borrow 95% of the cost of the home you want to buy - also described as having a 95% loan-to-value (LTV) ratio.
-You may also see this referred to as a 5% deposit mortgage, as that's how much you'll need to provide at this LTV.
+With a 95% mortgage, you can borrow 95% of the cost of the home you want to buy - also described as having a 95% loan-to-value (LTV) ratio.
+It's sometimes called a 5% deposit mortgage because you'll need to contribute 5% of the property's value as your deposit.

-This is the largest LTV that most mortgage lenders will lend at, although there is currently one 100% mortgage product on the market.
-It may also be possible to borrow upwards of 95% through a guarantor style mortgage.
+A 95% mortgage is typically the largest LTV that most mortgage lenders will lend at, although 100% mortgage products are available.
+It may also be possible to borrow more than 95% through a guarantor style mortgage.

-With a 95% mortgages, you pay a deposit worth 5% of the property value.
-The mortgage lender then loans you the remaining 95%.
+You pay a deposit worth 5% of the property value and the mortgage lender then loans you the remaining 95%.

 Example: For a property costing £150,000 you'd need £7,500 for a 5% deposit.
 Your lender would then lend you £142,500 to cover the remaining 95%.